 But other signs are less apparent, and they can be important indicators that you need air conditioning repair or maintenance.

 It’s important to remember that your air conditioner not cooling properly can be more than an annoyance.
 A hot and humid house can contribute to mold growth and bug infestations, creating a health risk for everyone living there.

-But if you look for the signs of an air conditioner not working correctly, including airflow, strange noises, odors, and leaks, you’ll be able to maximize air conditioner efficiency and know when to schedule an HVAC technician.
+But if you look for the signs of an air conditioner not working correctly, including airflow, strange noises, odors, and leaks, you’ll be able to maximize air conditioner efficiency and know when to schedule an HVAC technician for A/C service.

 1. Weak or Warm Air Flow from the Vent

 Central air conditioning works by taking warm air, transferring it to outside your home, and then blowing cooled air throughout a space.
 That’s an extreme simplification of a complex process, but it can help us understand why weak airflow from a cooling vent can be a sign of several problems with an AC unit.